From entry to expert: a vet tech pay map.

 $58,850+

-Lead technician, practice manager, educator, or industry sales.
-VTS specialists at top of clinical pay scale.
-Some pursue DVM bridge programs for highest earning potential.
+Lead tech, practice manager, educator, or industry.
+VTS specialists at the top of clinical pay.
+Some pursue DVM bridge programs for the highest ceiling.

-Emergency clinics pay $49,760 average plus shift differentials.
-Specialty hospitals pay $51,910.
-Both settings also build VTS case log experience.
+Emergency clinics pay $49,760 base plus shift differentials.
+Specialty hospitals pay $51,910 and accelerate VTS case logs.

 Practice Manager